uli28/ng-dev/labs/L4-ui/readme.md

 ### Load data from a REST API

-# Food App Data Access

-In this lab we will add data access to food-app.
+In this task we will add data access to food-app.
 We will use [json-server](https://github.com/typicode/json-server) to provide a RESTful API for our food data.
 In real life you would use a backend service implemented in .NET or Spring to provide the data.

 ## Steps Outlined